Authentic Lessons for 21st Century Learning

 Move to slide 6, which shows a map of the Sahara Desert and the Sahel region.
 Use this map to illustrate that the Sahara is the largest desert in the world; in fact, Sahara is the Arabic word for desert.
 Explain that the Sahel is a semiarid grassland along the Sahara's southern edge.
 Sahel is the Arabic word for coast, as the Sahel region is the border between the Sahara Desert and the savannas to the South.

-Ask students, given the class discussion so far, what do they think the term desertification might mean.
-Students should record their individual hypothesis in the "Think" column next to question two in their Desertification Think-Pair-Share charts.
-Next, ask students to share their thoughts with their partners or groups.
-Allow time for each group to come to a consensus and record their answers in the "Pair" column of the chart next to question two.
-When ready, ask groups to share out their thoughts with the whole class.
-Students should summarize responses from the class in the "Share" column of the chart of the second question.
+Seeing the maps side by side, students should note that the Sahel, or certain parts of it, is at high risk of desertification.
+Ask guiding questions, as needed, to help students draw this conclusion.
+Next, ask students, given the class discussion so far, what do they think the term desertification might mean.
+Have students record their individual hypothesis in the "Think" column of the second row of the table on their handout.
+Next, ask students to share their thoughts with their partner.
+Allow time for each pair to come to a consensus and record their answers in the "Pair" column.
+When ready, ask pairs to share their thoughts with the whole class.
+Have students summarize responses from the class in the "Share" column.

 Explain

 Display slide 9.
-Hand each student a copy of the attached article: Causes and Effects of Desertification in the Sahel.
-Working in their groups, students should use the Categorical Highlighting strategy to highlight causes of desertification in one color and the effects of desertification in a different color.
+Hand each student a copy of the attached Desertification in the Sahel article.
+Have students continue to work with their partner and use the Categorical Highlighting strategy to highlight the causes of desertification in one color and the effects of desertification in a different color.
 If highlighters are not available, students can circle causes and underline effects.
 Remind students that the causes of desertification are the things that contribute to making desertification happen.
 Effects of desertification are the things that occur as a result of desertification.

-Once this is finished, ask for volunteers from each group to share out answers, add missing information, and clarify any misconceptions.
+Once this is finished, ask for volunteers to share out answers, add missing information, and clarify any misconceptions.

 Extend